Team-Tensor/Face-Recognition/README.md

         ```bash
         drive.mount('/content/gdrive')
         ```
-   * Go the the requested url and authorize the request.
+   * Go to the requested url and authorize the request.

 3. Importing the CSV file of the features extracted using the VGG16 model: